Skip to content

 Section 3 – Candidate Support

-Candidates will be sent an email inviting them to create their profile on our online portal.
-It is on this platform where the pre-course reading will be displayed.
-Candidates will have access to our Ps and Ps on this site and must complete an induction form online.
+Upon purchasing a course, candidates will be sent an email inviting them to create their profile on our online portal.
+It is on this platform where the pre-course reading and information will be displayed, they can ask questions directly and they also have downloadable copies of our Ps and Ps and the QS privacy policy.

 3.2.
 Please refer to Part B of the Qualification Approval